Strengthening Climate Education in Devon through NEED

 • Nicki Schantz (Southwest Climate Ambassadors) on becoming a Climate Ambassador and assisting schools with developing their climate action.

-NEED’s work is especially relevant given the Department for Education’s Sustainability and Climate Change Strategy, which mandates that by 2025, all schools must have a climate action plan and a designated sustainability lead.
+NEED’s work is especially relevant given the Department for Education’s Sustainability and Climate Change Strategy.
+This aims for all schools to have a climate action plan and a designated sustainability lead.
 These initiatives align with the government’s 25-Year Environment Plan and Net Zero Strategy.

-To help Devon schools meet these goals, Resource Futures has compiled a selection of key resources, which are now available on Devon County Council’s new ‘Sustainable Schools’ website.
+Resource Futures has compiled several resources to help schools meet these goals.
+These are available on Devon County Council’s new ‘Sustainable Schools’ website.